Principal place of residence (PPR) exemption from land tax

-A refund of tax paid may also be available for two additional years if the Commissioner is satisfied there was an acceptable delay in starting or finishing building work which was beyond the control of the landowner.
+A refund of tax paid may also be available for up to two additional years if the Commissioner is satisfied there was an acceptable delay in starting or finishing building work which was beyond the control of the landowner.
 This is intended to cover delays caused by unexpected events, planning delays, damage or destruction.

 To qualify for a refund for any of the four years, the landowner or trustee must not have been eligible for a PPR exemption on any other land and must not have derived any income from the land in question during that time.
 To qualify for the refund from the second to fourth years, the owner or trustee must have been entitled to a refund of the immediate preceding year.

 Failure to satisfy the six month occupancy requirement may constitute a notification default and may result in the property being reassessed for land tax with penalties and interest.